 Ending a Fixed Term Lease Agreement

-Once we receive your notice of intention to vacate, your Property Manager will contact you to confirm and explain the process moving forward.
+Once we receive your notice of intention to vacate, your property manager will contact you to confirm and explain the process moving forward.
 You will be advised in writing of any rent owing up until your vacate date and any other outstanding invoices associated with your tenancy.
-Your Property Manager will also discuss suitable times to access the property in order for us to secure a new tenant.
+Your Property Manager will also discuss suitable times to access to the property in order for us to secure a new tenant.

 Ending a Non-Fixed Agreement (Periodic)

-If you are leaving your rental property and you are on a Periodic Lease, we require at least 21 days’ notice in writing via email or post or alternatively through the vacate form on our website.
+If you are leaving at the end of your current fixed term lease, we require at least 21 days notice in writing via email or post or alternatively through the vacate form on our website.
 Please note that this amount of notice needs to commence when we have received your notice, not when it was posted.

 Breaking your Lease